dalesgit/wiki-vim/Gratitude Journal.md

 tags:
 ---
 # Gratitude Journal
+## Mon 09 Sep 2024
+For today's lectio.
+For the mp3 player I may start working with.
 ## Sun 08 Sep 2024
 I was sleeping so soundly when I woke up and then I felt weary.
 I don't look forward to celebrating and then facilitating discussion.
 But grateful that I have a place and a role that contributes in some ways to people's lives.
 I felt energized last night.
 I recognized that when I celebrate I give it my all, even for fewer than 20.
 ## Sat 07 Sep 2024